 9. Aphrodite, goddess of love, beauty, and procreation, leads the series of souls as it is by her that the souls multiply.
 She is the goodness of the cosmic forms, imparting beauty and love to the world which drives souls to pursue their continual reproduction, and so in a sense she becomes the mother of temporal generation – in the Greek and Roman cult of Aphrodite, she was known as a mother goddess.
 She is married to Hephaistos, and so it can be said that she gives birth to the forms as they preside in the cosmos via her partnership with Hephaistos.

 10. Athena is the leader of body and the end of paradigms because she is the goddess of wisdom and battle.
 As feminine wisdom, she is the total wisdom of the world, and so she is body because the totality of body knows itself and acts in accord with itself by its own knowledge.
 She was birthed fully adult directly from the forehead of Zeus, symbolising that she is a whole product of the divine mind.
 She is a virgin and perpetually chaste, representing that in her is the end of generation (and hence why she is the last in the series of triadic generation).
-She is the goddess of battle, generals, and strategy because conflict is integral to the cosmos, but she is goddess of generalship and strategy to emphasise that she, by her wisdom, has overcome the “chaos” of conflict and has brought it into order.
+She is the goddess of battle, generals, and strategy because conflict of causes and ends is integral to the particulars of the cosmos, but she is goddess of generalship and strategy to emphasise that she, by her wisdom, has overcome the “chaos” of conflict and has brought it into order.
 She was known as “Polias” and “Poliouchos” in her cult, both derived from ‘polis’ i.e. city/city-state, and so complementing her place as a goddess of strategy that has overcome the chaos of conflict within the cosmos, she is civilisation as the polis stands as a unit which overcame nature.

 11. Ares is god of war, brother of Athena.
 But especially within the Greek tradition, unlike his sister, he is the chaos of warfare and disorderly conflict.
 He is destructive, dangerous, savage, and rides his chariot with Phobos (fear), Deimos (terror), and Enyo (discord).
 This makes him the leader of bodies, as the cosmos without wisdom is destructive and dangerous, seemingly savage, and filled with fears, terrors, and discord.
 He is chaos in the sense that he represents the cosmos experienced by those without control.
 In myth, he was a lover of Aphrodite, presenting how even in the realm of bodies, though inferior in their good, we can still be led to commit adultery with it and betray our true form (as Hephaistos was the crafter of form, Aphrodite betrayed him in favour of Ares).
 Hephaistos captures them in the act and humiliates them after he was informed by Helios of Aphrodite’s infidelity, showing that the good reigns supreme and that adultery with the body leads to humiliation and defeat.